Spina Bifida - Topic Overview

 child away from latex products if he or she has a latex allergy.

-- When your child is ready to go to school, talk with teachers
+- When your child is ready to start school, talk with teachers

 and other school workers.
 Public schools have programs for people ages 3